• Skip to primary navigation

 3. Drain completely before steaming.

-Steamed rice in bamboo steamer
+Steamed sticky rice in a bamboo steamer

 Set Up the Steamer